bypepe77/disposable-mail-api-go/README.md

 ```
 ### Basic Usage

-With a few lines we are able to generate a disposable email and obtain the data to be able to test it in our application.
+With a few lines we are able to generate a disposable email and obtain the data to test it in our application.

 ```go
 import disposable "github.com/bypepe77/disposable-mail-api/pkg"